 The Editor of the Society publications shall be appointed by the President.
 The Editor has the responsibility of publishing informational letters on the activities of the Society on a quarterly basis.
 The informational letters will be sent to all members in good standing using any available means, including but not limited to general e-mail broadcast with hard copies mailed via USPS to those members not having e-mail access.
-Maintenance of member addresses and e-mail addresses is a responsibility of the Membership Chairperson.
+Maintenance of member addresses and e-mail addresses is a responsibility of the Membership Chairperson working in conjunction with the Society secretary.
 Where advertising of events to be publicized would be intended to serve a limited area, the Secretary may elect to provide a modified mailing list to reduce postage costs.

 The Board of Directors, Officers and other agents of the Society will be indemnified against any adverse action arising from performing their authorized duties of the Society.
 The Society will endeavor to protect them from any action that results.